Al Bairre

 Al Bairre was an Indie pop-rock band from Cape Town that existed between 2012 and 2017.

-Over the years the five-person band (three men, Kyle Davis, Tom Kotze and Nicolas Preen and two women, Tessa Johnson and Julia Johnson) played in London, UK, Berlin, Germany, Rorschach, Switzerland and various cities in South Africa.
+Over the years, the five-person band (three men, Kyle Davis, Tom Kotze and Nicolas Preen and two women, Tessa Johnson and Julia Johnson) performed in London, UK, Berlin, Germany, Rorschach, Switzerland and various cities in South Africa.

 Publicity

 During their five years in action, they were featured in various publications including: YES Lifestyle Magazine, THE BIG ISSUE and Your LMG.

 Awards

 In 2014, Al Bairre won two MK awards (for Best Newcomer and Best Music Video).